JetBrains/kotlin-multiplatform-dev-docs/topics/ios-ci-cd-teamcity.md

 * Provides hosted macOS agents, so you don't need to provision a Mac yourself.
 * Generates the required pipeline configuration for you.
 * Signs your builds and publishes them to [TestFlight](https://developer.apple.com/testflight/).
+* Provides a free starting tier with a monthly allowance of build minutes and storage.

 ## Create the TeamCity pipeline